 Coconut yogurt was something that took me FOREVER to master.
-I was using Minimalist Baker’s recipe to start out with, but I could never get it right.
-It would always end up too thin, and the flavor of the canned coconut milk tasted kind of “tinny” to me.
+I was using Minimalist Baker’s recipe to start out with (which is JUST coconut milk and probiotics), but I could never get it right.
+It would always end up too thin, and the flavor of the canned coconut milk tasted kind of “tinny” to me (I tried over 10 times and even the exact milk and probiotic she used).
 Then one of you lovely readers told me about Miyoko’s recipe for vegan soy yogurt- she blends with cashews for thickness, creaminess and depth of flavor.
 I did that with my coconut milk and OMG!
 100% success and perfection.
-I have tried this with Native Forest, Field Day, 365 Organics, and Thai Kitchen brands of canned coconut milk with great results, as well as homemade thick coconut milk from both dried coconut and fresh mature coconut.
-All the different brands yield slightly different results, so experiment to find which is your favorite.
+My favorite 2 brands of canned coco milk: Field Day and 365 organic (the Whole Foods generic store brand).
 Check out my instagram for a whole story highlights reel showing the variety!
-For some reason the 365 Organic brand from Whole Foods sets up super thick, so I think that’s your best bet if you don’t want to use cashews, or using a canned coconut “cream” instead of the coconut “milk”.
+One of you lovely readers told me you subbed pumpkin seeds for the cashews and it turned out great, too.
+Another person said they used fresh young coconut meat and macadamias and that worked well too!

-I use this coconut yogurt mainly for burcha breakfasts, kids snacks, and easy crema/sour cream.
+I use this coconut yogurt mainly for burcha breakfasts, kids snacks (with a little spoon of jam), and easy crema/sour cream.
 Simply whisk some yogurt with a little lime zest, salt, and optional garlic with enough water to thin to your desired consistency.
 Add a little cucumber, garlic and dill for a great tzatziki.
 This makes the perfect dollop for curries, mujaradda, grain bowls, pureed soups, enchiladas, beans, tacos, you name it.
 The kids enjoy a scoop with homemade chia jam and fresh fruit + sprouted crunchy buckwheat.

 the yogurt with fruit and crunchy seeds